 By moving permitting processes online with OpenGov’s platform, this partnership with the NREL will support economic recovery in local governments and also support environmental-friendly initiatives in the battle against climate change.
 The NREL is especially excited to be able to offer the SolarAPP+ tool at no cost to existing OpenGov customers.
 Funded by the U.S. Department of Energy (DOE) and supported by a broad coalition of solar industry partners, SolarAPP+ aims to standardize the instant permitting process across the United States and to align best practices in jurisdictions that are leading the way on residential solar and solar-plus-storage systems.

 Most residential solar and solar-plus-storage systems are simple and standardized, but the sheer volume of applications can also be overwhelming.
-SolarAPP+ makes this workload manageable by running compliance checks on incoming applications and approving those that fit the SolarAPP+ standard.
-The time typically used on these cookie-cutter projects can be refocused on more complex ones that would not be SolarAPP+ eligible and would thus move through a typical plan review.
+SolarAPP+ makes this workload manageable by running compliance checks on incoming applications electronically and approving those that fit the SolarAPP+ standard.
+Human error in the plan review can be reduced, and the time government staff typically spends on these cookie-cutter projects can be refocused on more complex projects.

 - Use automated compliance checks to catch code issues, typos, and errors, thereby returning corrections to the applicant immediately.

 - Approve cookie-cutter permit applications to build instantly, while the tougher projects flow through a typical permitting review.
 Stale applications never require action.

 - Produce a checklist and long form of the application for inspectors to review.

 - Support solar and home battery systems to streamline the process for the growing number of people who are adding batteries to help keep their lights on during power outages.